 Ladder has joined with Haven Housing to provide our Health and Wellbeing and Development programs through the newly developed Sidney Myer Haven accommodation site.
 Young people can live for up to two years at Sidney Myer Haven while they continue to develop their education, vocational development and independence skills.

 Ladder has joined with Brophy Family and Youth Services at Foyer Warrnambool to provide our Health and Wellbeing and Development programs.
 The Foyer can accommodate up to 18 Young people who can live for up to two years while they continue to develop their education, vocational development and independence skills

 Oxford Foyer can accommodate up to 98 young people, all of whom have access to our Ladder programs.
 Oxford Foyer hosted the first of the Ladder programs and offers Health and Wellbeing, Skills Development and Mentoring.

-The Ladder Step Up Western Sydney program will commence in March 2017, and will support young people exiting out-of-home care in Western Sydney.
-The program is funded by the NSW Government's Department of Family and Community Services, with the GWS GIANTS, AFL and AFL Players supporting as major partners.
+The Ladder Step Up Western Sydney program commenced in June 2017, and supports young people exiting out-of-home care in Western Sydney.
+The program is funded by the NSW Government's Department of Family and Community Services, with the GWS GIANTS as a community partner.
+The program is also supported by the AFL and AFL Players.
 To find out more about the program, click here